 - Complete Cremation Services: The method that is used to transform the intact deceased body into cremated remains is burning.
 The resulting “ashes” are then available to be laid to rest as desired.

 Understanding Cremation Services and Common Myths

-It is absolutely possible to have both a funeral home and cremations in Scottsdale, AZ, for the same individual.
-When this is wanted, the funeral services should be held first.
+It is absolutely possible to have both a funeral service and cremation in Scottsdale, AZ, for the same individual.
+When this is selected, the funeral services should be held first.
 If a public viewing is to be scheduled, the body can even be embalmed and presented in a sanitary, rented casket for the services.
-Upon completion of the funerary events, the body will be taken to the crematory for the cremation services to be performed.
+Upon completion of the funeral events, the body will be taken to the crematory for the cremation services to be performed.

 Simple Ways to Begin Your Pre-Need Arrangements

 Preparing for the future can bring peace of mind to yourself and your family members who expect to live beyond you.
 Making death care arrangements in advance of the time they are needed is simple to get started by clicking on our easy-to-use online forms.
 Appointments can be scheduled in our facility with our expert staff to guide you through the process as well.

 Call or Stop In to Secure an Appointment

 For needs surrounding funeral home and cremations in Scottsdale, AZ, we invite you to reach out to the competent and caring staff at Whitney & Murphy Funeral Home at any stage of the planning.
 Make an appointment to find out how we can help you by calling (602) 840-5600 or stopping in to see us at 4800 E Indian School Rd, Phoenix, AZ 85018.

 Personalizing an end-of-life celebration or funeral allows you to pour your love (and your grief) into something meaningful for you and other people who care about the person who has passed away.
 It’s also an opportunity to create a service or a gathering (or both) to commemorate a lovely life.
 Learn more about funeral personalization.